 Project Strategy Indicator Baseline Level at PIR End of Project Targets MT Level 76 Rating Justification Outcome 4 The operationalization and strengthening of the institutional and legal frameworks for transboundary cooperation will facilitate balancing of water uses and The three Drin Core Group (DCG) Expert Working Groups (EWG) become fully operational making it possible for the DCG to assume the full range of responsibilities stemming from the Drin MoU and act as a Joint Commission Institutional structure: Meeting of Parties exists, DCG exists with annual meetings, EWG are identified, but are not established.
-The DCG Expert Working Groups become operational in assisting the DCG to assume the full range of responsibilities stemming from the Drin MoU S The DCG and steering committee of GEF Drin Project has convened 17 Dec 2015 to 7 Dec 2018 the DCG meet 8 times (7 ordinary and one ad-hoc meetings) By Q4 2018, The Drin Core Group (DCG) and the Expert Working Groups (EWG) are operational making it possible for the DCG to assume the full range of responsibilities stemming from the Drin MoU and make decisions on project direction.
-The EWGs have been established in Water Framework Directive implementation EWG. (has met 6 times)- Monitoring and Information exchange EWG. (has met 7 times)- decided on parameters to exchange for IMS Biodiversity and Ecosystem EWG. (has met 6 times) Flooding EWG was established at the 15th DCG / 6th SC meeting (Tirana, 7 June 2018). (has not yet met - countries need to appoint members.
-To date the EWGs been involved in supplying information, and review of thematic reports; development of recommendations where appropriate. sustaining environmental quality throughout the extended Drin Basin Inter-ministerial Committees are established and/or there is multi-sectoral input and discussions at the national level with regard to SAP development and responding to guidance from the DCG.
+The DCG Expert Working Groups become operational in assisting the DCG to assume the full range of responsibilities stemming from the Drin MoU 17 Dec 2015 to 7 Dec 2018 the DCG meet 8 times (7 ordinad-hoc meetings) By Q4 2018, The Drin Core Group (DCG) and the Expert Groups (EWG) are operational making it possible for the assume the full range of responsibilities stemming from and make decisions on project direction.
+The EWGs have been established in Water Framework Directive implementation 6 times)- Monitoring and Information exchange EWG. (times)- decided on parameters to exchange for Biodiversity and Ecosystem EWG. (has met 6 for Biodiversity and Ecosystem EWG.)
+Flooding EWG was established at the 15th Domeeting (Tirana, 7 June 2018). (has not yet meaned to appoint members.
+To date the EWGs been involved in supplying information review of thematic reports; development of recommendations.
+By Q4 2018, The Drin Core Group (DCG) and the Expert Working Groups (EWG) are operational making it possible for the DCG to assume the full range of responsibilities stemming from the Drin MoU and make decisions on project direction.
+The EWGs have been established in Water Framework Directive implementation EWG. (has met 6 times)- Monitoring and Information exchange EWG. (has met 7 times)- decided on parameters to exchange for IMS Biodiversity and Ecosystem EWG. (has met 6 times) Flooding EWG was established at the 15th DCG / 6th SC meeting (Tirana, 7 June 2018). (has not yet met - countries sustaining environmental quality throughout the extended Drin Basin Inter-ministerial Committees are established and/or there is multi-sectoral input and discussions at the national level with regard to SAP development and responding to guidance from the DCG.
 No functioning intersectoral dialogue at the national level.
-The Inter- Ministerial Committees (IMC) are established and/or functional inter-sectoral dialogue at the national level is conducted S IMC not formed yet in Albania due to government re-shuffling.
+The Inter-Ministerial Committees (IMC) are established and/or functional inter-sectoral dialogue at the national level is conducted IMC not formed yet in Albania due to government re-shuffling.
 Work is needed to continue to support this process. - The capacity is such that there are bodies that have transboundary responsible.
 Permanent Inter-ministerial committee on transboundary waters, but they have not met for years.
 Head is deputy min for Agriculture and Rural Development, and Water administration.
 IMC not formed in North Macedonia - establishment of an IMC will be discussed in the next meeting of the Inter-Ministerial Council for Sustainable Development.
 Montenegro: The National Council for Sustainable Development acts as the IMC.
 The Council meets two times per year.
 However, no meeting was organized in 2018 Kosovo: The 2 nd Kosovo IMC meeting was organized on 25 th April 2018 in Pristina with support of GWP-Med.
 The Water Council is